Graded dimensions and monomial bases for the cyclotomic quiver Hecke algebras: Introduction

 The idea of ``categorification'' originates from the work \cite{Cr} and \cite{CF} in their study of quantum gravity and four-dimensional topological quantum field theory.
 Many important knot invariants (e.g., Jones polynomials \cite{Kh00}) can be categorified and categorification has now become an intensively studied subject in several mathematical and physical areas.
 For each symmetrizable Cartan matrix $A=(a_{ij})_{i,j\in I}$, Khovanov-Lauda \cite{KL1,KL2} and Rouquier \cite{Rou1, Rou2} introduced a remarkable family of $\Z$-graded algebras $\RR=\bigoplus_{\beta\in Q_n^+}\RR(\beta)$, called quiver Hecke (or KLR) algebras, and used them to categorify the negative parts $U_q(\mathfrak{g})^{-}$ of the quantum group $U_q(\mathfrak{g})$ associated to $A$.
 For each dominant integral weight $\Lam\in P^+$, they also defined their graded quotients, $\RR^\Lam=\bigoplus_{\beta\in Q_n^+}\RR^\Lam(\beta)$, called cyclotomic quiver Hecke (or cyclotomic KLR) algebras, and conjectured that they can be used to categorify the integrable highest weight module $V(\Lam)$ over the quantum group $U_q(\mathfrak{g})$.
 The conjecture was proved by Kang and Kashiwara in \cite{KK}.
 When the ground field $K$ has characteristic $0$ and $A$ is symmetric, Rouquier \cite{Rou2} and Varagnolo-Vasserot \cite{VV} have proved that the categorification sends the indecomposable projective modules over the quiver Hecke algebra $\RR$ to the canonical bases of $U_q(\mathfrak{g})^{-}$.

-In many aspects the structure and representation theory of the quiver Hecke algebra $\RR(\beta)$ resemble that of the affine Hecke algebras (\cite{G},\cite{Klesh:book}).
-For example, the standard (monomial) bases of $\RR(\beta)$ and faithful polynomial representations over $\RR(\beta)$ are constructed in \cite{KL1} and \cite{Rou2}, where it is also proved that the centers of the quiver Hecke algebras $\RR(\beta)$ consist of all symmetric elements in its KLR generators $x_1,\cdots,x_n$ and $e(\nu), \nu\in I^\beta$, which is similar to the well-known Bernstein's theorem on the centers of affine Hecke algebras.
+In many aspects the structure and representation theory of the quiver Hecke algebra $\RR(\beta)$ resemble that of the affine Hecke algebra (\cite{G},\cite{Klesh:book}).
+For example, Rouquier \cite{Rou2} presented an isomorphism between some localized forms of the quiver Hecke algebra of type $A$ and of the affine Hecke algebra of type $A$.
+For general type, the standard (monomial) bases of $\RR(\beta)$ and faithful polynomial representations over $\RR(\beta)$ are constructed in \cite{KL1} and \cite{Rou2}, where it is also proved that the centers of the quiver Hecke algebras $\RR(\beta)$ consist of all symmetric elements in its KLR generators $x_1,\cdots,x_n$ and $e(\nu), \nu\in I^\beta$, which is similar to the well-known Bernstein's theorem on the centers of affine Hecke algebras.
 The representation theory of $\RR(\beta)$ has been well-studied in the literature, see e.g., \cite{BKOP}, \cite{BKM}, \cite{K14}, \cite{KLo}, \cite{KR10,KR11} and the references therein.
 In contrast to these results, little is known about the structure and representation theory of the cyclotomic quiver Hecke algebra $\RR^\Lam(\beta)$ except the cases of type $A$, type $C$ and some special $\Lam$ (\cite{AP14, AP16c, APS, BK:GradedKL, BKgraded, HM}).